 Want to see the difference between our mattress sizes?
 Use our handy visualiser tool to compare mattress sizes.

 Mattresses mainly differ by what is in them.
 These materials combine to control the overall comfort and support offered.
-The five main types of mattresses are:
+The main types of mattresses are:

 Finally, an advanced mattress contains a variety of breathable materials instead of springs.
 For example, memory foam, gel or latex.
 These all help you keep your cool during the night and offer optimum comfort.

 If you’re not sure which type of mattress will be best for you, use our Bed and Mattress Guide which advises the best mattress for your sleeping position.

 Dreams stock mattresses from a wide range of renowned brands including:

 Hypnos mattresses specialise in pocket spring technology by using over 1200 pocket springs in each mattress.
 This creates the highest levels of comfort, which has won Hypos several prestigious awards.

 Sealy mattresses are specially designed with advice from orthopaedic surgeons to create a variety of mattresses that will support a bad back.
 Sealy mattresses are available in comfort grades from soft to firm.